-At Ainslie Parklands Primary School, we actively promote the development of our school values: respect, responsibility and resilience.
+At Ainslie Parklands Primary School in Croydon, we actively promote the development of our school values: respect, responsibility and resilience.
 We believe that all students, staff and parents all have the right to work, learn and grow in a safe and welcoming environment.
 To this end we are developing our school program to support the implementation of the following initiatives.

 School Wide Positive Behaviour Support (SWPBS)